nikomatsakis/rustconf-2021/content/index.md

 Rust is the <q>go to</q> language for anything running on embedded devices.

-Rust is the <q>go to</q> language for anything running at scale.

-Rust is the <q>go to</q> language for anything where reliability counts.
+Rust is the <q>go to</q> language for all kinds of things, but especially those where reliability counts.

 ???